letv1nnn/Web-Server/README.md

 This project is a multithreaded web server that I built from scratch.
 I deployed it on an old laptop, effectively turning it into my own self-hosted server.
 Now I have a working, home-built web server running locally.

 ## *Current state*
-I've built the server that accepts GET requests and configured the firewall so other LAN devices could connect to it.
-Also, I've set up the build system for this project with Cargo and Shell scripts.
+I've built a server that accepts GET requests and configured the firewall so that other LAN devices can connect to it.
+I've also set up the build system for this project using Cargo and shell scripts.

 ## *Technologies*
 I used Docker to containerize the server by creating a custom image and deploying it there.
 Additionally, I used Rust’s build system, Cargo, along with shell scripts to simplify the build and execution process.

 ## *Build and Run*
+NOTE: If you are going to run this server on your PC, you need to configure the firewall to allow LAN devices to make requests to the server.
+Otherwise, the server will only work on localhost.
 - *Building*
 ```bash
 sh build/prep.sh